 Another worthwhile stop on your North Coast 500 road trip is Ardvreck Castle, perched on the edge of Loch Assynt.
 Rumour has it that these ruins are haunted by ghosts.

-- Related: Guide to the North Coast 500
+- Drive the North Coast 500 on a self-drive tour of Scotland

 2. Best for… Outdoor activities